MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-1-translator-text.md

             ![Give new scene a name.](images/AzureLabs-Lab1-14.png)

+            > Be aware, you must save your Unity scenes within the *Assets* folder, as they must be associated with the Unity Project.
+Creating the scenes folder (and other similar folders) is a typical way of structuring a Unity project.

     7. The remaining settings, in **Build Settings**, should be left as default for now.
 6. In the ***Build Settings*** window, click on the **Player Settings** button, this will open the related panel in the space where the **Inspector** is located.